-The Senior Notes issued by the Operating Partnership contain sinking fund provisions for only \$10 million and the balance of \$240 million is due in full in 2001.
+The Senior Notes to be issued by the Operating Partnership concurrently with the offering made hereby will not contain any sinking fund provision and such indebtedness will be due in full in 2001.
 In addition, the Senior Notes provide that upon the occurrence of certain change of control events (including the failure by James E. Ferrell and certain affiliates to control the General Partner, the removal of the General Partner as the general partner of the Operating Partnership, the liquidation or dissolution of the Operating Partnership or the General Partner or the transfer of all or substantially all the assets of the Operating Partnership to an entity not controlled by James E. Ferrell and certain affiliates), the holders of the Senior Notes have the right to require the Operating Partnership to repurchase any or all of the outstanding Senior Notes at 101% of the aggregate principal amount thereof plus accrued and unpaid interest, if any, to the date of purchase.
 The Credit Facility also contains a provision requiring the Operating Partnership to repay all outstanding amounts under the Credit Facility within 30 days after the occurrence of certain change of control events similar to those contained in the Indenture.
 In the case of the Credit Facility, however, there is an additional limitation in that the failure of James E. Ferrell or his affiliates to own at least 20% of the outstanding equity of the Partnership also constitutes a change of control.
 While it is the present intention of the General Partner to refinance such indebtedness when it becomes due, there can be no assurance that the Operating Partnership will be able to refinance the Senior Notes or the Credit Facility at such time.
 If the Partnership is unable to refinance such indebtedness when it becomes due or in connection with a requirement to repurchase or a default under such indebtedness, there can be no assurance that the Operating Partnership will be able to repay amounts outstanding under the Credit Facility or repurchase the Senior Notes at such time.
 The Partnership can make no assurance regarding the future affiliation of Mr. Ferrell with the General Partner.
-However, Mr. Ferrell, who has been associated with the General Partner and its predecessors for nearly 30 years and who indirectly owns more than 50% of the Partnership, has indicated to the General Partner that he intends to refrain from taking any action that would trigger the change of control provisions of the Senior Notes or the Credit Facility while such provisions remain in effect.
+However, Mr. Ferrell, who has been associated with the Company for nearly 30 years and who will indirectly own approximately 58.2% of the Partnership, has indicated to the General Partner that he intends to refrain from taking any action that would trigger the change of control provisions of the Senior Notes or the Credit Facility while such provisions remain in effect.